CELL BLOCK GRAFFITI AT RICHMOND CASTLE

 This gallery highlights some of the graffiti drawn by those who visited or were held in the cells over the years.
 Thes include pieces by conscientious objectors imprisoned at the castle during the First World War.

 Each deliberate and carefully delineated piece of graffiti represents one individual’s voice.
 Each voice tells a story.
-Of the pieces created by conscientious objectors, some describe reasons for objection to the war, religious or political affiliations.
+Some describe reasons for objection to the war, religious or political affiliations.
 Others recount poignant, comforting or familiar biblical text or hymns, while some simply record names, date of detention or reasons for confinement.

-Although we know a lot about a very small number of these inscriptions and drawings, a new research project funded by the Heritage Lottery Fund is revealing more and more stories etched onto the cell block wall.
+Although we know a lot about a very small number of these inscriptions and drawings, a new research project funded by the Heritage Lottery Fund aims to reveal those stories which are yet to be uncovered.Read more about the cell block project